Bernstein - von Mises Theorem for growing parameter dimension

-The conditions involve some constants.
+\begin{remark} The conditions involve some constants.
 We distinguish between important constants and technical ones.
-The impact of the important constants is shown in our results, the list includes \( \rddelta(\rr) \), \( \rhor(\rr) \), \( \rups \), \( \fis \).
-The other constants are technical.
+The impact of the important constants is shown in our results, the list includes \( \rddelta(\rr) \), \( \rhor \), and \( \fis \).
+The constant \( \fis \) can be viewed as the largest eigenvalue of \( \BB = \DPc^{-1} \VPc^{2} \DPc^{-1} \) and it enters in the definition of the upper quantile function \( \qq(\BB,\xx) \) for \( \| \xiv \| \); see Proposition~\ref{LLbrevelocro} below.
+The other constants like \( \nunu \) or \( \gm(\rr) \) are technical.
 The constant \( \nunu \) is introduced for convenience only, it can be omitted by rescaling the matrix \( \VPc \).
-In the asymptotic setup it can usually be selected very close to one.
-The constant \( \gmb \) should be large enough, our results require \( \gmb^{2} \geq \CONST \dimqb = (1 + \fis^{2}) \dimp \).
-This is, however, not restrictive.
-For instance, in the i.i.d. case, \( \gmb^{2} \) is of order \( \nsize \), see Section 5.1 in \cite{SP2011}.
-The asme applies to \( \gm(\rr) \) from \( (E\rr) \).
-For ease of presentation, we assume that \( \gmi(\rr) \) from \( (\cc{L}\rr) \) is bounded from below by an absolute constant.
+In the asymptotic setup it can usually be selected very close to one. \end{remark}

-We briefly comment how restrictive the imposed conditions are. \cite{SP2011}, Section 5.1, considered in details the i.i.d. case and presented some mild sufficient conditions on the parametric family which imply the above general conditions.
-Another class of examples is built by generalized linear models which includes the cases of Gaussian, Poissonian, binary, regression and exponential type models among others.
+\begin{remark} We briefly comment how restrictive the imposed conditions are. \cite{SP2011}, Section 5.1, considered in details the i.i.d. case and presented some mild sufficient conditions on the parametric family which imply the above general conditions.
 Condition \( (E\!D_{0}) \) requires some exponential moments of the observations (errors).
 Usually one only assumes some finite moments of the errors; cf. \cite{IH1981}, Chapter~2.
 Our condition is a bit more restrictive but it allows to obtain some finite sample bounds.
-The linearity of the log-likelihood w.r.t. the parameter automatically yields condition \( (E\!D_{1}) \).
 Condition \( (\LL_{0}) \) only requires some regularity of the considered parametric family and is not restrictive.
-Conditions \( (E\rr) \) with \( \gm(\rr) \equiv \gm > 0 \) and \( (\cc{L}\rr) \) with \( \gmi(\rr) \equiv \gmi > 0 \) are easy to verify if the parameter set \( \Theta \) is compact and the sample size \( \nsize \) is sufficiently large.
+Conditions \( (E\!D_{2}) \) with \( \gm(\rr) \equiv \gm > 0 \) and \( (\cc{L}) \) with \( \gmi(\rr) \equiv \gmi > 0 \) are easy to verify if the parameter set \( \Theta \) is compact and the sample size \( \nsize \) exceeds \( \CONST \dimp \) for a fixed constant \( \CONST \).
 It suffices to check a usual identifiability condition that the value \( \E L(\thetav,\thetavs) \) does not vanish for \( \thetav \neq \thetavs \).